 Outreach Coordinator, Gayle Foreman

-We are funded through the generous support of: The City of St. Paul, The Metropolitan Area Agency on Aging, The MN Department of Health, The MN Department of Human Services, Ramsey County, the Steven’s Square Foundation, the Otto Bremer Trust, the Public Welfare Foundation, the High Winds Fund, private grants and contributions, and Individual donors.
+We are funded through the generous support of: The City of St. Paul, The Metropolitan Area Agency on Aging, The MN Department of Health, The MN Department of Human Services, Ramsey County, the Hardenbergh Foundation, the Steven’s Square Foundation, the Otto Bremer Trust, the Public Welfare Foundation, the High Winds Fund, private grants and contributions, and individual donors.